pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 var ffmpegPath  = require("../../config.js").ffmpegPath;
 ```

-And then passes it [as a config parameter to the transcriber module](https://github.com/OpenNewsLabs/autoEdit_2/blob/master/lib/interactive_transcription_generator/index.js#L125) which then gets passed down the chain all the way to our `trimmer` module we saw in previous section.
+And then passes it [as a config parameter to the transcriber module](https://github.com/OpenNewsLabs/autoEdit_2/blob/master/lib/interactive_transcription_generator/index.js#L125) which then gets passed down the chain all the way to our `trimmer` module we saw in the previous section.

 ### Packaging/build electron app

-The problem in this setup is that we don’t want to have the binary for windows and linux in the mac distribution as that would take up a lot of space.
+The problem with this setup is that we don’t want to have the binary for windows and Linux in the mac distribution as that would take up a lot of space.
 And we ideally want to keep our electron app as lightweight as possible.

 In order to do that we have to add some logic to our build script to only package the binary for the os that we are building for.

 Using [`electron-builder`](https://github.com/electron-userland/electron-builder) there is a files notation that can be used to specify these rules in [`package.json`](https://github.com/OpenNewsLabs/autoEdit_2/blob/master/package.json).

-Where the `${os}` and `${arch}` variable give you operating system(mac, linux, pc) and architecture (32 or 64 bits).
+Where the `${os}` and `${arch}` variable give you operating system(Mac, Linux, pc) and architecture (32 or 64 bits).

 In [`package.json`](https://github.com/OpenNewsLabs/autoEdit_2/blob/master/package.json) you can set the files to include/exclude as follows.